 In 2018, the Society undertook a research project with the University of Bedfordshire, investigating accessibility to our syllabi for disabled learners.
 Three disabled dance specialists were paired with a Society teacher and their students, and together, they looked at specific syllabus exercises and how these could be adapted for their learners.

 Researcher Dr Imogen Aujla visited the groups throughout the process, capturing video footage and interviews with teachers, students and specialists to track and monitor progress.
-The project culminated in a seminar event, held at University of Bedfordshire in February 2019, where each of the groups shared their experience and presented her findings.
+The project culminated in a seminar event, Springboard, held at University of Bedfordshire in February 2019, where each of the groups shared their experience and presented her findings.

-Download Dr Aujla's report below for free.
+Download Dr Aujla's report at the bottom of this web page for free.

 View inspiring performances and presentations from various key speakers who all share findings from this significant project.

 0:00:00 - Welcome by Ginny Brown, Chief Executive.